 Painful abfraction lesions (notches) can occur at the gumline on upper and lower teeth (Figure 6).

-Hypersensitivity to hot and cold foods is a hallmark sign of sleep bruxism (Figure 7).
+Hypersensitivity to hot and cold foods is a hallmark sign of sleep bruxism due to tooth wear, acid reflex, damage to the teeth as well as referred pain from the masseter and temporalis muscles (Figure 7).

 The Jaw Bones (Mandible and Maxilla):